afnnnnn/Webapp-security/README.md

 # Webapp-security
-Class assignment 1 - input validation
+Class assignment 2 - authentication

-main.html : the student registeration page. the form secured with input validation.
-Register button leads to create_reservation.php loginform.html : the login page. the Login button directs the user to authenticate.php
+registeration.html : the student registeration page. the form secured with input validation.
+Register button leads to db_connect.php db_connect.html: validates the input again before adding it to the database validation.js: also validates the from in registeration.html loginform.html : the login page. the Login button sends the input to authenticate.php authentication.php: authenthicate the input from loginform.html